 If you fail to check in on time, the airline is entitled to refuse to allow you to board the flight.
 We cannot accept responsibility if such a situation arises and, whilst we endeavour to assist in making alternative travel arrangements to your resort, any cost or loss incurred as a result will be your responsibility.

-If you fail to check in at all for your flight from the UK, we retain the right to cancel any other arrangements you have booked with us and you will be unable to use your return flight to the UK.
+If you fail to check in at all for your flight, we retain the right to cancel any other arrangements you have booked with us and you will be unable to use your return flight.
 No refund can be made for any unused arrangements.

 Important notice: you must check-in at least 1 hour prior to departure, failure to do so could result in you being denied travel.
 Remember no calls will be made for your flight so please make sure that you are at the departure gate no later than 45 minutes before your departure time.
 Passengers that are refused travel will be responsible for arranging alternative transportation at their own expense.